 Remember “15 days to slow the spread?”
-That was about two months ago.
+That was a year ago.
 And we were warned, “This can all change rapidly.”
 It certainly did.

 Airline travel scares me less

 Personally, and this is just me, airline travel scares me less than what happens when actually arriving at a destination.
 Planes themselves are deep-cleaned.
 Most passengers wear masks.
 With two disinfectant towelettes, I can clean my space.
 The cabin is filled with new air every two to three minutes.
 And, at least now, airports are not crowded and are relatively self-contained.